Researchers say people who skip breakfast have a slightly higher risk of cardiovascular disease.

 Breakfast really may be the most important meal of the day, especially when it comes to your heart.

-A new study from the University of Iowa has found that skipping breakfast can have a negative impact on cardiovascular health.
+A new study from the University of Iowa has concluded that skipping breakfast can have a negative effect on cardiovascular health.

 “Breakfast is generally believed to be the most important meal or one of the most important meals of the day,” Wei Bao, author of the study and assistant professor of epidemiology in the University of Iowa College of Public Health, told Healthline.